Faraazmanb/AURA_Crescent/README.md

 ## Technologies Used

-- **OpenAI GPT-3.5 Turbo**: Used for generating questions and other content from provided prompts.
+- **Azure OpenAI**: Used for generating questions and other content from provided prompts.
 - **Python**: The core language used to interact with the OpenAI API.
 - **dotenv**: Used for managing environment variables, specifically the OpenAI API key.